And Caleb said, “I will give my daughter Acsah in marriage to the man who attacks and captures Kiriath Sepher” (Judges 1:12).

 Well, ahem, actually, yes—kind of.

-In Caleb’s day men often did consider women along with cattle and sheep as their possessions.
+In Caleb’s day men (and in many parts of the world today) people often did (and do) consider women below cattle and sheep as their possessions.
 But we have to remember that the culture and practices were not inspired.
 Only God’s words are inspired.

-Still, Caleb isn’t offering his daughter as a political alliance between warring parties.
-Nor to make money.
+Still, Caleb isn’t offering his daughter to make money that would benefit only himself.
 Or as some sort of power trip.
 In the past parents have done each of these.
-But Caleb is seeking to award a man who’s valiant in battle (important when there’s no police force), and more importantly one who has the courage and faith to obey God’s command to conquer.
-Wouldn’t such a man make a good mate?
+But Caleb was seeking to award a man who proved himself valiant in battle (important when there’s no police force), and more importantly one who had the courage and faith to obey God’s command to conquer.
+Wouldn’t such a man make a good son-in-law?

 Yes, we’ve come a long way, baby.
 I am glad I got to marry the love of my life.
 Still, when we read Judges, we need to find the author’s meaning in Acsah’s story—meaning that goes beyond “Aren’t you glad times have changed? “and “Notice how women got treated in Bible times.”

 The narrative about Acsah, Caleb’s daughter, serves as a “first bookend” introducing the Book of Judges.
-Acsah rides a donkey to find her father and ask for prime real estate with access to water, which he grants.
+Acsah rides a donkey (the equivalent to a BMW) to find her father and ask for prime real estate with access to water, which he grants.
 The other bookend sits at the end of Judges.
-It’s the story of a gang-raped woman who leaves her man to return to her father and gets carried home dead on a donkey—before her man cuts her into twelve pieces and mails her.
+It’s the story of a gang-raped woman who leaves her man to return to her father and gets carried home dead on a donkey—before her man cuts her into twelve pieces and mails her to twelve cities.
 Sheesh.

 Acsah’s narrative serves as the prototype “good” to contrast with the “evil” that shows how far life has degenerated.
 Whether we read the Book of Judges as a chronological narrative or as a geographical one, we see the enormous contrast between beginning and ending: beginning, good leadership in the land; ending, no leadership in the land.
 Beginning, good circumstances; end, horrific circumstances.

 Yes, we’re glad cultural practices have improved for many of us.
-Yet Acsah’s story tells us much more.
-In it we see a part of a whole showing us the danger to the powerless when “everybody does what seems right in their own eyes” (Judges 21:25).
+But Acsah’s story tells us much more.
+In it we see a part of a whole showing us the danger to the powerless when “everybody does what seems right in their own eyes” (21:25).